-Learning new problems would invariably start with a consistent scenario: ignition of myriads of parallel loops resulting in widespread neural activity over extensive cortico-striatal networks.
+Learning new problems should invariably start with a consistent scenario: ignition of myriads of parallel loops resulting in widespread neural activity over extensive cortico-striatal networks.
 The selection of RL states starts with broad sweeps to evolve in a fine search.
 Initially, broad brain regions are equally activated and participate in the search.
-Next, dimension reduction and feature selection begin to drop-out less activated loops, accelerated by higher cognition (Fig. 2).
-Finally, only a small number of loops remain and neural activity should be concentrated to basal ganglia and the few cortical locations carrying the most relevant representations.
-A useful analogy for this process is simulated annealing and Gibbs sampling, optimization techniques to approximate global solutions in large search spaces [59,60].
-Annealing starts by first using high temperatures causing large changes in the objective function, then iteratively descending to lower temperatures are a form of dimension reduction, while low temperatures are akin to feature selection.
-We suggest that dimensionality reduction relates to abstraction, operating at low oscillatory frequency modes with low spatial resolution and using large neural populations, while feature selection relates to specific content utilizing high frequency modes and sparse neural ensembles (Fig. 3).
-Low frequency synchronization delineates the horizon of relevant dimensions so that high frequency-based feature selection can happen - the key element is that in the brain these take place simultaneously, accelerating interaction and winner-take-all convergence of loop drop-out.
-Recent work has elegantly linked the brain's structural connectivity (particularly the thalamo-cortical system) with neural activity patterns and dynamics, providing a formal basis for harmonic patterns of certain frequencies [61].
+Next, dimension reduction and feature selection begin, in parallel, to drop-out less activated loops, a process accelerated by higher cognition such as attention, memory, metacognition (Figure 2).
+In the end, only a small number of loops will remain activated and neural activity should be concentrated to the few cortical locations carrying the most relevant representations and the corresponding parts of basal ganglia.
+A useful analogy for this search from broad to fine neural substrates (and representations) is simulated annealing or Gibbs sampling, optimization techniques to approximate global solutions in large search spaces [60,61].
+For example, annealing starts by first using high temperatures causing large changes in the objective function, then iteratively descending to lower temperatures causing ever smaller rearrangements - until convergence.

+Furthermore, to extend this analogy, high temperatures are depicted as a form of dimension reduction, while low temperatures as akin to feature selection.
+We suggest that dimension reduction relates to abstraction, operating at low oscillatory frequency modes with low spatial resolution and using large neural populations, while feature selection relates to specific content utilizing high frequency modes and sparse neural ensembles (Figure 3a).
+By frequency modes here we mean specific bands in neural oscillation frequencies - that is, the frequency at which neuronal populations show synchronized activity.
+Low frequency synchronization delineates the horizon of relevant dimensions so that high frequency-based feature selection can happen.
+To note, the direction of search from broad to fine holds in terms of brain areas/neural networks involved; but in terms of abstraction, the search directionality of the model discussed here is unconstrained.
+The key intuition is that in the brain the processes of dimension reduction and feature selection should take place simultaneously, accelerating interaction and winner-take-all convergence of loop drop-out (Figure 3b).
+A recent work has elegantly linked the brain's structural connectivity (particularly the thalamo-cortical system) with neural activity patterns and dynamics, providing a formal basis for harmonic patterns of certain frequencies [62].
 The authors of this work demonstrate that these connectome-specific harmonics patterns self-organize through the interplay of neural excitation and inhibition in coupled dynamical systems.